-You’ll need to arrive at least 10 minutes before we close to give you enough time to unload your recycling and waste.
-You’ll need to sort recyclables and waste before visiting.
+Please arrive at least 10 minutes before we close to give you enough time to unload your recycling and waste.
+We encourage you to sort your recyclables and waste before visiting.

 Children under 16 years of age must remain in vehicles for their own safety.

 There is no pedestrian access to the household waste recycling centres.